agilesix/AgileSix.com/src/pages/team.md

   celebrate our successes together.
 cta:
   cta-description: >-
     If you have questions about what it takes to join the Agile Six team (or for pictures of the dogs), drop us a line.
   cta-label: Get in touch
   cta-title: Learn more
   cta-url: /contact
   cta-visible: true
 ---

-That’s a military term for “we’ve got your back.”
-And it’s been a guiding principle for us since we started.